 Sample Answer 4:

-With globalisation, often culture of developing countries transforms to adopt the traits of developed countries.
+With globalisation, often the culture of developing countries transforms to adopt the traits of developed countries.
 For example traditional street plays in India are things of past and people are more inclined toward watching movies, a culture from the western countries.
-This poses a threat on existence of intrinsic regional culture of a country which actually defines the spirit and uniqueness of the country.
+This poses a threat to the existence of an intrinsic regional culture of a country which actually defines the spirit and uniqueness of the country.
 So it is the responsibility of the government to support traditional art, music and theatre which tends to carry the cultural heritage of a country.

 [ by - Bhupender Bhakuni ]